rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 # Design (7) - type-1 sections

 **TODO**
-A single tree of sections.
+A single tree of sections?

 **QUESTION**
 Would it be reasonable to allow an inner sectioning node to close a type-1